artsiomandryianau/BoxyBox/README.md

 DELIVERY COMPANY WEB PAGE
 =======================================

+BoxyBox was created for delivery company like a solution for all logistic issues.
+It is not a separate project.
+It should be a feature for some furniture shop.
+After buying you can order delivery using this web page.

 This is web project realized on Spring Boot using MySQL database.
+Freemarker is on dute like a front technology, but that was not a point of this project.

 There are 3 types of user:
-- Client - after loggin, can just manage his deliveries (create, edit or confirm delivery)
+- Client - person who buying something.
+After loggin, can list and modify ordered deliveries (create, edit or confirm delivery)
-- Deliverer - can see all the deliveries.
+- Deliverer - person responsible for delivering orders.
+After auth. and autoriz. can see all the deliveries of all the .
 - Admin - can see also list of users and edit all the data.

 Log in looks like